By Amy Elisa Jackson

 - Lay your microfibre towel or a cotton t-shirt out on a table, bed, or chair.

-- Apply your natural hair care products and styling products per usual to wet hair.
+- Apply your natural hair care products and natural hair styling products per usual to wet hair.

 - Tilt your hair forward, lay your hair into the towel in an accordion-like pattern to emphasize your natural curl pattern.
 The hair at the nape of your neck should smoothly be pulled forward.